Why a video content plan?

 First, add the date when you want to release your final video, then work backwards through the video journey, scheduling/allowing time for:

-- Editing (24 or 48 hours depending on your subscription turnaround time - Check out Shootsta's turnaround times and ETA's)
+Editing (24 or 48 hours depending on your subscription turnaround time)

 Next, schedule your less time-sensitive content.
 By now, you’ll be able to see which parts of each month are busy with other video projects, and on which dates you’ll have a little breathing room.
 Again, add these videos to your calendar, allowing time for each step of the video journey.